Aiven-Open/pghoard/docs/configuration.rst

   ``basic``
     runs ``pg_basebackup`` and waits for it to write an uncompressed tar file on the disk before compressing and optionally encrypting it.

+  ``basic-gzip``
+    runs ``pg_basebackup`` and waits for it to write an gzip compressed tar file on the disk before compressing and optionally encrypting it.
+This mode is especially useful if doing standalone base backups and there is insufficient disk space for an uncompressed base backup.
   ``pipe``
     pipes the data directly from ``pg_basebackup`` to PGHoard's compression and encryption processing reducing the amount of temporary disk